bitcoin-computer/docs/api.md

 // Return the latest revision of smart object with a specific id const revs5 = await computer.query({ ids: ['...'] })

-// Return all revisions of smart objects created with a module specifier const revs6 = await computer.query({{ mod: '...' }})
+// Return all revisions of smart objects created with this module specifier const revs6 = await computer.query({{ mod: '...' }})
 ```
 ||| Type